• Post author:

 print("The DataFrame after dropping the first row:\n", df1)

-Frequently Asked Questions on Pandas Drop the First Row of DataFrame
+FAQ on Drop the First Row

 Are there other methods to drop the first row of a DataFrame?